Purple Rain Deluxe Edition – Prince (Album Review)

 We’re treated to a show, although most die-hard Prince fans have heard most of the vault releases in bootleg form.
-“The Dance Electric,” a song he wrote for friend Andre Cymone, had been scratchy, short and muffled before on bootleg releases; this time, we get treated to eleven and a half minutes of a clean, unmuffled and fully engineered song – needless to say, it would have been fine at half this time, but who’s to edit a Prince jam?
+“The Dance Electric,” a song he wrote for friend Andre Cymone, had been scratchy, short and muffled before on bootleg releases; this time, we get treated to eleven and a half minutes of a clean, unmuffled and fully engineered song.
+Needless to say, six minutes would have been fine, but who’s to edit a Prince jam?

 We finally get to hear a pristine version of the 13-minute extended version of “Computer Blue,” long circulated among fans, and the result is wonderful.
 It’s made a song that I only marginally liked into a suite of themes that left me mesmerized at the man’s ability to craft a song.